viconx98/animated_app_bar/README.md

-# app_bars
+# animated_app_bar

-A new Flutter application.
+Flutter application showcasing the creation of an animated app bar.

 ## Getting Started